ihavethatonvinyl/blog/content/conversations/an-interview-with-kavi-alexander-of-water-lily-acoustics.md

   and Le Chant du Monde and the Cora recordings I could find.
 And I noticed that the recordings were not as great as the Western records, like jazz or western classical music.
 So that was when I decided that this is what I want to do with my life, to start making recordings.
-So that was the real thrust. '
+So that was the real thrust."'
 featuredImage: /images/upload/41zabs-pxil-1-.jpg
 ---
 ![](/images/upload/41zabs-pxil-1-.jpg)